Steph375/PawnsGame/README.md

 * We updated the main method in **PawnsBoardGame** to use the new controller
 * We changed the game screenshots to reflect the new label at the top that indicates who's turn it is
+* PawnsFrame and HandPanel now take a PlayerColor instead of a Player in their constructors

 ### New Classes
 * We created an interface **ActionPlayer** representing a player that can take actions in our game